bdc/page-rss/README.md

 Next updates
 ------------
+* Bug with most recently saved item not immediately appearing in the 'Existing' list
+* Add a few 'default' feeds so new users can play with examples
 * Add explanation text to 'About'
+* Make it Ajaxy
 * Add a splash page
-* Add a few 'default' feeds so new users can play with examples
-* Log out button
 * Pretty UI
 * More configurable options for how feed appears